OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

   - ''Register Anaconda as my default Python 3.x''.
 Finish installation.

 4. Manually add Anaconda to path by following the instructions that can be found `here <https://www.computerhope.com/issues/ch000549.htm>`_.
-After that restart your powershell and redo step 4.

 5. Now open Windows Powershell and initialize it for full conda use by running